jwestfall69/neogeo-diag-bios/docs/error_codes.md

 #### 68k Errors, No Code:
-The following are errors message do not generate an error code.
+The following are error messages do not generate an error code.

 ```
 Z80 SLOT SWITCH IGNORED (SM1)